Hours and Location

 ECHO Volunteer and Work Programs:

 Volunteer Program (VIP) provides on the job training to individuals 17 years or older (if unaccompanied by an adult).
 VIP is a safe, fun, supportive environment for adults to learn skills prior to re-entering the job market, for community-minded families and individuals, for corporate groups looking for ways to serve the community while they work on team building skills, for college and school clubs and classes, scouts, church youth groups, and other civic clubs.
+Click HERE to fill out a volunteer form

 Community Service Worker Program (CSWP) provides a volunteer job site for youth (17 years or older) and adults who need to satisfy pre-sentencing, court mandated, or rehabilitation ordered community service hours.